Parchat/Quill/CONTRIBUTING.md

 ## Adding patches
 Adding patches to `Quill` is very simple.
 - Modify `Quill-Server` or `Quill-API` with any changes.
-- Type `git add.` inside the directory you made changes in.
+- Type `git add .` inside the directory you made changes in.
 - Run `git commit -m "Your commit message"`
 - Run `./gradlew rebuildPatches` in the root directory to convert your commit into a new patch.
 - Pull request or push ( if directly a maintainer ) the generated patch file(s) back to the repository.